ArtCenter1/omnitrade-terminal/project_management/Phase_1_checklist.md

 # Phase 1 Checklist: Project Setup and Planning

+**Workflow Note:** Please complete the tasks in this checklist sequentially, one by one.
+Reordering is permissible only if it demonstrably leads to a more efficient or effective outcome.

 ## Phase Objective
 Set up the project structure, define requirements, and create the foundation for development.